mayonezu216/Awesome-PU-learning/README.md

 # PU Learning Paper List
-This is a repository for PU-learning-based surveys, top ML conference papers and applications in medical imaging analysis.
+This is a repository for PU-learning-based surveys, top ML conference & journal papers and applications in medical imaging analysis.

 # Table of Contents
 - PU-Learning Paper List